pingcap/talent-plan/rust/lesson-plan.md

 Anderson][brson], at brian@pingcap.com.
 I will happily answer questions, and am eager to hear your experience with the course.

-Finally, if there is a [Rust user group] near you, go check it out.
+Finally, if there is a [Rust meetup] near you, go check it out.
 As a Rust programmer these groups are where you will build some of your strongest connections.
 (Note that that link goes to the old Rust website and may not be up to date).